BD2KGenomics/conductor/README.rst

 A cluster of 10 r3.xlarge nodes downloaded a 288GB file in 377s to an HDFS with replication factor 1.
 That's 783 MB/s. distcp typically gives you 50MB/s to 80MB/s on that instance type.
+A cluster of 100 r3.xlarge nodes downloaded that same file in 80s.

 Prerequisites
 =============